Indranilsaha84/Indranilsaha84.github.io/README.md

 ### Here you can see an mordan flip clock
 # [ Click ME](https://indranilsaha84.github.io/clock.HTML)
 ### Here you can play Snake Game
-This game under update .
-This may take a few days.
-Sorry
 # [Click Me ](https://indranilsaha84.github.io/Snake%20Game%20pro.html)
 ###  Here you can download your Microsoft office latest verson!
 # [ Click Me ](https://config.office.com/deploymentsettings)